-HR9- Total number and percentage of operations that have been subject to human rights reviews or impact assessments
+HR9 Total number and percentage of operations that have been subject to human rights reviews or impact assessments

-Boliden have operating mines in Aitik, the Boliden Area, Garpenberg (Sweden) and Kylylahti (Finland).
-The smelters are located in Rönnskär and Bergsöe (Sweden), Harjavalta and Kokkola (Finland) and Odda in Norway.
-During the last ten years, specific social impact assessments (including the human rights aspects) have been conducted at two occasions in the Boliden Area Operation, that is in one out of ten (10%) Boliden sites.
-In addition to this, social impact is generally considered in all new projects and when Boliden applies for new or extended permits.
+During the last ten years, specific social impact assessments (including the human rights aspects) have been conducted on two occasions in the Boliden Area Operation, i.e. in one out of Boliden's ten operations (10%).
+Social impact is, furthermore, generally considered for all new projects and when Boliden applies for new or extended permits.